-(740 words)
+(503 words)

-Prediction models in healthcare aim to predict, for an individual, whether a particular outcome, e.g. a diseaseor disorder, is present (diagnostic models) or will occur in the future (prognostic models).(1-6) Diagnostic models may be used to decide whether to refer patients for further testing, to initiate treatment or to reassure patients that it is unlikely that their symptoms are the result of a serious underlying disorder.
-Prognostic models can be used for multiple purposes, includingdecisions on preventive lifestyle changes, therapeutic interventions, monitoring strategies, or for risk stratification in randomised trial design and analysis.(7, 8) Potential users of prediction models include healthcare professionals, policy makers, guideline developers, patients and members of the general public.
-The latter may use prediction models disseminated via online web tools and ‘apps’, e.g. to direct lifestyle changes or self-management of (medical treatment of) chronic conditions.
+Prediction models in healthcare often aim to predict for an individual, whether a particular outcome such as disease, is present (diagnostic models) or will occur in the future (prognostic models).(1-6) Diagnostic models can be used to refer patients for further testing, to initiate treatment or to reassure patients.
+Prognostic models can be used for decisions on preventive lifestyle changes, therapeutic interventions or monitoring strategies, or for risk stratification in randomised trial design and analysis.(7, 8) Potential users of prediction models include healthcare professionals, policy makers, guideline developers, patients and the general public.

-In the medical literature, there are thousands of studies developing and validating prediction models.
-Even for the same target population or same outcome there are often numerous prediction models.
-For example, there are over 60 models for breast cancer prognosis,(9) over 250 models in obstetrics,(10) and nearly 800 models predicting outcomes in patients with cardiovascular disease.(9) It is widely expected that this rapid growth of prediction models will increase further in the current era of personalized or precision medicine.
+In the medical literature, there are thousands of studies developing and validating prediction models and often numerous prediction models for the same patients and outcomes, exemplified by (9)(10)nearly 800 models predicting outcomes in patients with cardiovascular disease.(9) This growth of prediction models will increase further with the growth of personalized or precision medicine.

-A systematic review of prediction models aims to identify, appraise and summarise primary studies reporting the development, validation or adjustment of a prediction model.
-Confronted with numerous prediction models, systematic reviews are needed to identify existing models, to examine their methodological robustness, and to summarise their predictive accuracy and applicability for their use in particular situation.
-Systematic reviews are well established as the most reliable form of evidence for decision makers for randomised therapeutic studies and diagnostic test accuracy studies.(10) There is now growing interest in systematic reviews of primary prediction model studies, as exemplified by the formation of the Cochrane Prognosis Methods Group to support systematic reviews of prognostic studies, including prognostic model studies.(11, 12) Guidance to facilitate systematic reviews of prediction models has been developed (Table 1).
-This includes guidance on search strategies(13-16), formulating a focused review question, data extraction (CHARMS checklist(17)), and on how to perform a meta-analysis of prediction model performance estimates(18-20).
+Systematic reviews are the most reliable form of evidence for decision makers for randomised therapeutic studies and diagnostic test accuracy studies.(10) There is growing interest in systematic reviews of prediction model studies, as exemplified by the formation of the Cochrane Prognosis Methods Group to support systematic reviews of prognosis, including prognostic model, studies.(11, 12) Guidance to facilitate systematic reviews of prediction models has been developed (Table 1) including for search strategies(13-16), formulating the review question (14+15), data extraction(17)), and meta-analysis (18-20).